shypiguy/rpi_weather_clock/README.md

 * What API key to use to connect to wunderground.com, for what location to gather weather observations, and how often to refresh the observation data. **Note** the API key MUST be provided in this config file.
 You can get your very own personal API key for free from wunderground.com [here](http://www.wunderground.com/weather/api/d/login.html).
 * Information about your stepper motor setup including what GPIO output pins it's connected to, and how many steps in a complete revolution for your motor
-* Information about your guage face.
-For example, if you use the sample guage face provided, indicator positions 0-100 occupy 3/4 of a revolution, so a complete revolution would be 133.333 positions.
+* Information about your gauge face.
+For example, if you use the sample gauge face provided, indicator positions 0-100 occupy 3/4 of a revolution, so a complete revolution would be 133.333 positions.
 If on the other hand you wanted to represent a range from 0-120 in a half revolution of the motor, an entire revolution would be 240 positions.
 * Information about what GPIO pins your calibration buttons are connected to.
 * Settings for how long to wait between steps (to give a slower or faster movement of the stepper motor) and how long fast or precise modes should persist while the user is calibrating the motor
 * Where to program should write its log file and what that log file should be called